randomusahr/hypr/README.md

 this is a list of stuff in order to use this config without modifying it:
 1. freetube
+2. waybar
-2. alacritty
+3. alacritty
-3. a wallpaper in ~/walls/ (make it if you don't have it)
+4. a wallpaper in ~/walls/ (make it if you don't have it)
-4. rofi
+5. rofi
-5. a monitor that supports 3840x2160 resolution
+6. a monitor that supports 3840x2160 resolution
-6. Proton VPN
+7. Proton VPN
-7. Zen browser
+8. Zen browser